DataDog/documentation/content/integrations/azure_storage.md

 Enable this integration to see in Datadog capacity (Blob only) and transaction metrics from your Azure Storage accounts.

-This feature is currently in Beta.
-To enable it for your account, please reach out to <support@datadoghq.com>
+To turn on this feature for your account, please reach out to <support@datadoghq.com>

 ![dash](/static/images/azure/storage_dash.png)